 You can hang a chandelier in a gazebo or pergola.
 You can even simply hang one from a tree.
 Add candles or rope lighting so you can use it at night.

-62. Seating Focal Point
+62. Create a Seating Focal Point

 Plants and flowers do not have to be the focal point of your garden.
 Create a large, seating area that everyone will want to use.
 You can decorate the area with potted plants, outdoor furniture, statues, and a firepit.
 Or get really creative and add a water feature.